-- ✓ Limitations in this operating permit for the reissuance conform to the anti-backsliding provisions of Section 402(o) of the Clean Water Act, and 40 CFR Part 122.44. - ✓ The Department determined technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b). - Monthly averages were not implemented for all outfalls in this permit as the discharge consists of only stormwater which is not continuous pursuant to 40 CFR 122.45(d).
+- ✓ Limitations in this operating permit for the reissuance conform to the anti-backsliding provisions of Section 402(o) of the Clean Water Act, and 40 CFR Part 122.44. - ✓ The Department determined technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b). - The previous permit limits for outfall #002 were established in error, based on limits process wastewater, however, outfall #003 (the new compliance point for this facility) is a stormwater-only outfall.
+This renewal establishes limits and benchmarks appropriate for stormwater discharges.
+There will be no changes to industrial activities onsite or the composition of the stormwater discharge as a result of this renewal.
+The benchmark concentrations and required corrective actions within this permit are protective of the receiving stream's uses to be maintained.
+Monthly averages were not implemented for outfall #003 in this permit as the discharge consists of only stormwater which is not continuous pursuant to 40 CFR 122.45(d).
 Further, average monthly limitations are impracticable measures of non-continuous stormwater discharges because they vary widely in frequency, magnitude, and duration.
 This permit applies only acute short-term or daily maximum measures which represent stormwater discharges which are acute and sporadic in nature.
 Discharges of industrial stormwater rarely persist for long durations, making them impracticable to assess using measures with long term exposures or averaging periods.
 Last, the instream water quality target remains unchanged and the conditions of this permit are protective of both narrative and numeric water quality criteria. - The previous permit contained a specific set of prohibitions related to general criteria found in 10 CSR 20-7.031(4); however, there was no determination as to whether the discharges have reasonable potential to cause or contribute to excursion of those general water quality standards in the previous permit.
 Federal regulations 40 CFR 122.44(d)(1)(iii) requires that in instances were reasonable potential (RP) to cause or contribute to an exceedance of a water quality standard exists, a numeric limitation must be included in the permit.
 Rather than conducting the appropriate RP determination and establishing numeric effluent limitations for specific pollutant parameters, the previous permit simply placed the prohibitions in the permit.
 These conditions were removed from the permit.
 Appropriate reasonable potential determinations were conducted for each general criterion listed in 10 CSR 20-7.031(4) and effluent limitations were placed in the permit for those general criteria where it was determined the discharge had reasonable potential to cause or contribute to excursions of the general criteria.
 Specific effluent limitations were not included for those general criteria where it was determined that the discharges will not cause or contribute to excursions of general criteria.
 Removal of the prohibitions does not reduce the protections of the permit or allow for impairment of the receiving stream.
-The permit maintains sufficient effluent limitations, monitoring requirements and best management practices to protect water quality.
+The permit maintains sufficient effluent limitations, monitoring requirements and best management practices to protect water quality. - ✓ Information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) which would have justified the application of a less stringent effluent limitation. - Five years of data were available to the permit writer and support elevated effluent limitations.
+When calculating site specific limitations for outfall #003 for hardness dependent metals (cadmium, lead, and zinc) were recalculated based on in-stream data supplied with outfall #002 data.
+The hardness data show the 25th percentile of the stream is 243 mg/L whereas 198 mg/L was used in the last permit.